 - chairman/chairwoman → chairperson

 Animals And Gendered Nouns

 Animals present an interesting situation for gendered nouns.
 Typically, there is one general term for the animal (for example, horse, tiger, goose).
-Nonetheless, for many species of animals we can distinguish between the male and female.
+Nonetheless, for many species of animals, we can distinguish between male and female.
 Often, but not always, this is the case for animals that have been domesticated by humans.